lexibank/tlopo/out/vol3/chapter9.md

 ### 2.2.
 Taro (Araceae)

 Most major food plant terms both in English and in Oceanic languages refer to a single genus.
 The English term 'taro' is an exception.
-In much of the Pacific 'taro' is used to refer collectively to five genera of the Araceae family, namely _Colocasia_, Cyrtosperma, Alocasia, Amorphophallus, and Xanthosoma, each represented by a single cultivated species in the Pacific and shown in Figure 9.3.
+In much of the Pacific 'taro' is used to refer collectively to five genera of the Araceae family, namely _Colocasia_, _Cyrtosperma_, _Alocasia_, _Amorphophallus_, and _Xanthosoma_, each represented by a single cultivated species in the Pacific and shown in Figure 9.3.
 The most important species are - and in POc times probably were - _Colocasia esculenta_ and _Cyrtosperma merkusii_.

 <a id="s-2-2-1"></a>